Guitar modes explained and how to use them to improve your playing

 F# Locrian: F# A C (diminished triad)

-Each guitar mode pattern in the examples you are given the corresponding chord.
+For each guitar mode pattern in the examples, you are given the corresponding chord.

 Playing this chord before and after practicing the pattern will help train your ear to identify the sound of each mode in relation to its chord tones.

 In the guitar lick examples that come with each mode, the notes of the triad are deliberately used in strategically important places in the music and are usually long notes.

 To help you see this, I’ve written the name of these notes above the music in each lick.